Edens North

 Examples of approved and prohibited items:

-Approved: Electric teakettles, coffee makers, rice cookers, microwave ovens up to 900w, and refrigerators up to 4 cubic feet.
+Approved: Electric teakettles, coffee makers, rice cookers, microwave ovens up to 900w, and mini-fridges.

 Prohibited: Hotplates, space heaters, any device with an open/unprotected coil or heating element, and halogen lamps over 300w.
 Toaster and toaster ovens are prohibited except in community kitchens and suites with a kitchen or kitchenette.